 Consensus mechanism was invented to ensure that no one in the network can freely attempt to modify content of transaction before it being published inside Blockchain, whether by select a trustable node who will verify certain Block being published to the chain or have majority of reliable node approve authenticity of newly formed Block [37].
 Some consensuses, like Proof of Work (PoW), require participant nodes (called “miner”) who wants to verify a Block to compete to solve mathematic puzzle.
 The winner will be able to verify the Block and get reward based on each network policy.
 As the puzzle requires each node to spend huge amount of computational resource, given randomness which make it nearly impossible for miner node to be able to get a hand on prefer Block and attempt suspicious activity during verification process [38].
 On the other hand, some consensus mechanisms like Practical-Byzantine False Tolerance (PBFT), invented to allow Blockchain network with limited computational resource to select trustable validator.
 This kind of consensus uses voting mechanism which sacrifices ability to welcome anonymous node for lesser computational resources required for maintaining Blockchain and increased in efficiency of verification process, that means it rely on the environment that most of the nodes are not corrupted [39].
 These mechanisms enable transparency in publication and verification of transaction in Blockchain.
 Additionally, the network also needs compatible permission model for its member to maximize effectiveness of consensus mechanism.

-Ethereum and Smart-Contract
+Ethereum and Smartcontract